nhsd-exeter/dos-integration/README.md

 - uec-dos-int-tools-stress-test-stage
 - uec-dos-int-tools-load-test-stage

-More infromation can be on the DI confluence https://nhsd-confluence.digital.nhs.uk/display/DI/Code+Development+and+Deployment
+More information can be on the DI confluence https://nhsd-confluence.digital.nhs.uk/display/DI/Code+Development+and+Deployment

 ### Deployment From the Command-line